-Each potential proposer is strongly encouraged to submit a brief preproposal that consists of a two to three page narrative describing the proposed research, including research objectives and technical approaches.
-Each preproposal should include a cover sheet with the title of the project, principal investigator, other senior personnel, institutions involved, and the name, telephone number, and e-mail address of the principal investigator.
-In addition, brief, one-page vitae should be submitted for the principal investigator and other senior personnel involved in the proposed center.
+Potential proposers are strongly encouraged, but not required, to submit a brief preproposal consisting of two or three pages of narrative describing the research objectives, technical approaches and management plan.
+Each preproposal should include a cover sheet with the title of the project, project principal investigator, institutions involved, and their principal investigators and senior personnel.
+The name, telephone number, and e-mail address of each principal investigator should also be provided.
+In addition, brief, one-page curriculum vitae should be submitted for the principal investigators and other senior personnel involved.
 Preproposals will be evaluated to assess their programmatic relevance, and a response will be provided to the principal investigator within 14 days of receipt.
 However, notification of a successful preproposal is not an indication that an award will be made in response to a formal proposal.